Long-distance relationships can be fun and exciting or they can also be challenging and hard. But are they worth it?

 - Feeling deprived of physical closeness can lead to jealousy and distrust.

 There are many other problems couples may have in a long-distance relationship.
 But it doesn’t mean that all long-distance relationships have to face these problems.
 If you understand what long-distance relationships are and how to handle them, you can prevent these problems.
-And if you have a healthy relationship with understanding and clear communication, you can resolve the issues when they arise.
+When you have a healthy relationship with understanding and clear communication, you can resolve the issues as they arise.

 It’s worth starting a long-distance relationship if you have the means to sustain it.
 In the beginning, you can get to know someone online through texts, phone, and video calls.
 But if you get on well and your special someone ticks your boxes, after a few months you’ll need to meet.